ringcentral/integration-blog/_posts/2019-06-24-logging-call-into-your-service-with-ringcentral-embeddable.md

 ## Integrate RingCentral Embeddable

-We provides `Adapter JS way` to help developers to integrate RingCentral Embeddable.
-Just need to add following script into your website's header:
+We provide and `Adapter JS file` to help developers to integrate RingCentral Embeddable.
+You just need to add the following script into your website's header:

 ```html
 <script>